 These substances are completely absorbed by the body and can increase phosphorus levels.

-Fluids May Be Restricted for those with Kidney Disease
+Fluids May Be Restricted or Increased for those with Kidney Disease

 Some ways to avoid fluid overload include the following: